 Our Audit Committee is currently composed of Messrs.
 Stephen Austin (Chairperson), August Bassani and Peter Kenny.
 Former directors Paul Finnegan and Jeffrey Abrams served on our Audit Committee during fiscal year 2013 until their resignations from the Board effective October 1, 2013 and September 29, 2013, respectively, and Messrs.
 Bassani and Kenny were subsequently nominated to replace them on the committee.
-Our Board has affirmatively determined that (i) each member of the Audit Committee during fiscal 2013 was independent under Nasdaq Marketplace Rule 5605(a)(2), and satisfied all other qualifications under Nasdaq Marketplace Rule 5605(e) and the applicable rules of the SEC and (ii) each current member of the Audit Committee is independent under Nasdaq Marketplace Rule 5605(e) and the applicable rules of the SEC.
+Our Board has affirmatively determined that (i) each member of the Audit Committee during fiscal 2013 was independent under Nasdaq Marketplace Rule 5605(a)(2), and satisfied all other qualifications under Nasdaq Marketplace Rule 505(a)(2) and the applicable rules of the SEC and (ii) each current member of the Audit Committee is independent under Nasdaq Marketplace Rule 5605(a)(2), and meets all other qualifications under Nasdaq Marketplace Rule 5605(e) and the applicable rules of the SEC.
 Our Board has also affirmatively determined that Stephen Austin and Peter Kenny each qualify as an "audit committee financial expert" as such term is defined in Regulation S-K under the Securities Act of 1933.
 During 2013, the Audit Committee held four meetings.